Higher Education Financing is Complicated. Here’s How Sallie Mae is Helping Students Make Sense of it All.

 - Start with money you won’t have to pay back.
 Loans should never be the first option to pay for college.
 In fact, they should be the last.
 Students should supplement college savings and income by maximizing scholarships, grants, and work-study.
 After all, the best money is what you won’t have to pay back.
 This is why we provide a free scholarship search tool with access to 6 million scholarships worth up to $30 billion.
 Last year, more than 24,000 students received a scholarship through our search tool, covering more than $67 million in college costs.

 - Explore federal student loans.
 We encourage students to explore federal student loan options by completing the FAFSA.
 Too many families skip the FAFSA because of the complicated process, which means they’re potentially missing out on thousands of dollars in financial aid.
-To simplify the application process, we launched a in 2020 to make filing the FAFSA quicker and easier, helping more families take advantage of the resources available to them.

 - Consider a responsible private student loan.
 Sometimes, after accounting for savings, scholarships, and grants, and federal financial aid, there’s still a gap.
 That’s where a responsible private student loan can make sense.
 Often secured with a cosigner, these loans go through underwriting to ensure customers will be able to manage them successfully.
 Our lending philosophy also encourages students and their families to evaluate all anticipated monthly loan payments and how much the student expects to earn in the future before considering a private student loan.